 Two-tailed test –

-Example – Suppose in the same example a quality engineer wants to compare the mean production time of machine A and B. This time he wants to assess the claim of the supervisor that the production rate of Machine A not equal to machine B.
+Example – Suppose in the same example a quality engineer wants to compare the mean production time of machines A and B. This time he wants to assess the claim of the supervisor that the production rate of Machine A not equal to machine B.

 This time it’s not greater or less, testing of claim is in both directions.
 So he decided to do this using hypothesis testing and then he defined the two hypothetical condiction.
 See below –